-Each one of us had that crazy and mind boggling moment at least once their life, if not many times, where you would ask yourself “What if…” What if I have done that, bought that, changed my major, expressed how I feel to him/her, did not take that trip, didn’t take the job, took that challenge, and on and on.
-I can bet that all of us had that feeling of “what if” throughout the course of our lives.
-Of course, the wise thing at such moment is not dwell at the past as you cannot change it nor will you know what would have happened if you took different decisions back then, rather it is more productive to focus on the NOW and the future, which are moments in time you still have control over and you can still decide on how to move forward within them.
+Each of us had that crazy, mind-boggling moment at least once in our lives, if not more, where we would ask ourselves a What-if Question.
+What if I have done that thing I have always wanted to do, bought that car, changed my major in school, expressed how I feel to him/her, did not take that trip, didn’t take that job, or assumed that challenge, and so on?
+I bet that all of us had that feeling of “what if” throughout our lives.
+Of course, the wise thing at such a moment is not to dwell on the past as you cannot change it, nor will you know what would have happened if you had made different decisions back then.
+Instead, it is more productive to focus on the NOW and the future, which is a moment in time you still have control over and can still decide on how to move forward within them.

 In 1998, a movie titled “Sliding Doors” came out.
 It was about this very same question, “what if,” as the movie takes its viewers on this fantastic journey of exploring the parallel option that you did not take for whatever reason and whether that will change the course of your life or not.
 It makes you think about the big questions in life, destiny, freedom of choice, and the idea of what-was-meant-to-be and if we can influence our future.
 The movie shows the leading actress, Gwyneth Paltrow, in two parallel courses of her life, just because she missed the train one morning, and it takes you through her life and what-if life.
 In most cases, our What-If moment comes when we think of something in the past that we wanted to do but didn’t, for any reason, and then we look back and wonder what would have happened if we had done that.